Tales from the Darkside: Broadcast and rights

-In its initial run, LBS Communications distributed Tales from the Darkside in first-run syndication through the barter deal method.
+In the series' initial run, LBS Communications, in conjunction with Tribune Entertainment, distributed Tales from the Darkside in first-run syndication through the barter deal method.
 It aired on both independent stations and local network affiliates, typically being shown in late night timeslots.
 Despite being a low budget syndicated show with little promotion, it managed to outperform higher profile network anthology shows from this period.
 These include Steven Spielberg's Amazing Stories and the 1985 Twilight Zone revival, which both debuted on major networks in primetime while Tales from the Darkside was airing in syndication.